General information on the processing of personal data by Hengeler Mueller

 Our data protection officer who has been appointed for our lawyers and notaries is availa-ble by email at: email@example.com

 Partnerschaft von Rechtsanwälten mbB

 Telephone: +49 211 8304 405

-Subject matter of our data processing are your contact details as well as, if applicable, other personal data required for the provision of our services or our communication with you (e.g. information that (i) is typically found in legal documents (contracts, legal briefs, etc.) and/or public registers, e.g. land register, commercial register and register of associations, (ii) was the content of our correspondence with you, or (iii) relates to your legal relationships with your employer or third parties, such as HR data, file or case numbers, or loan reference numbers or the account numbers kept with credit institutions.
+- data relating to a client matter (e.g. information that (i) is typically found in legal documents, such as contracts or legal briefs, and/or in public registers, e.g. the land register, commercial registers or registers of associations, (ii) was the content of our correspondence with you or with our clients, opposing parties and other parties in-volved in proceedings, courts, public authorities or other business partners, or (iii) relates to your legal relationships with your employer or third parties, such as HR data, file or case numbers, or loan reference numbers or the account numbers kept with credit institutions.

 We process your personal data to the extent that this is necessary for the purposes of the legitimate interests pursued by Hengeler Mueller (Art.
 6 (1) lit. f GDPR), in particular,

-- for internal administrative purposes of the law firm (e.g., for accounting purposes);
+- for internal administrative purposes of the law firm (e.g., for accounting purposes, Knowledge Management);

 - in order to conduct anti-terrorism and sanctions lists screenings, if applicable;